hyunguboy/IgorPro_PlottingTools/README.md

 This function averages a wave with a corresponding time wave into a shorter time series.

 Ex) Takes a measurement wave in 5 minute intervals and converts it into an hourly interval wave by averaging.

+## HKang_DIurnalPlot.ipf

+Takes data and makes a diurnal plot.